arturo-portafolio/Example-GameVault/README.md

 Deployed on Vercel

+## Project Purpose

-This repository serves as a frontend-focused project showcasing modern UI/UX practices and clean TypeScript architecture.
+This repository serves as a frontend-focused project demonstrating modern UI/UX practices, component-based architecture, and TypeScript-driven development.